senseisimple/emulab-stable/robots/vmcd/camera_data/README.txt

 ----------------------------------------------------------------
 	GNU Makefile targets

-plots (default): Does all analysis and plotting for the raw data.
-show: Runs gv on the plots, both per-camera and composite.
+figs: Does just the first paper figure, and some more composite figures. camera1_blend8_tris_mag50.eps # Camera 1 only, grid pts, error vecs, tris. all_mag50.eps                 # All cameras "before" (cos dewarp only.) all_blend8_mag50.eps          # All cameras "after" (pts and error vecs.) all_blend8_tris_mag50.eps     # All "after", (pts, vecs, and triangles.) show-figs (default): Runs gv on the above figs.
       You can use "killall gv", or just type "q" in each gv to quit.

+plots: Does analysis and plotting for all raw cosine-dewarped data.
+show-plots: Runs gv on the plots, both per-camera and composite.

 blend8: Pushes the raw data through error blending, both analysis and plots.
 show-blend8: gv.

+blend8-tris: Adds error cancellation blending triangles to the plots.
+show-blend8-tris: gv.

 calpts: Extracts the calibration points in mezzanine.opt format.